cideM/fbrs/content/fp.md

 it's expressive and concise.
-But it took me a lot of experimenting to get there and also required writing [some utility](https://github.com/cideM/lions-backend/blob/770f3e481ee0a7fed27742d0cd8d5f050acfcbfb/backend/src/Error.hs) functions for translating between various DSLs, again.
-There are more things I could complain about here[^3], but I hope that my main point here is clear: translating a simple pattern, early return, to Haskell, without making the code untolerably ugly, is not straight forward and it can be hard to find this kind of advice in tutorials and books.
+But it took me a lot of experimenting to get there and also required writing [some utility](https://github.com/cideM/lions-backend/blob/770f3e481ee0a7fed27742d0cd8d5f050acfcbfb/backend/src/Error.hs) functions for translating between various custom Monads, again.
+There are more things I could complain about here[^2], but I hope that my main point here is clear: translating a simple pattern, early return, to Haskell, without making the code untolerably ugly, is not straight forward and it can be hard to find this kind of advice in tutorials and books.